pegjs/pegjs/README.md

 The method will return generated parser object or throw an exception if the grammar is invalid.
 The exception will contain `message` property with more details about the error.

 To get parser’s source code, call the `toSource` method on the parser.

+You can tweak the generated parser by passing a second parameter with an options object to `PEG.buildParser`.
+The following options are supported:

+  * `cache` — if `true`, makes the parser cache results, avoiding exponential parsing time in pathological cases but making the parser slower (default: `false`)
+  * `track-line-and-column` — if `true`, makes the parser track line and column (available as `line` and `column` variables in the actions and predicates) (default: `false`)

 Using the Parser
 ----------------